amtodd999/red-badge-client/README.md

 **Project Requirements:**

 The server portion of my app can be found [here](https://github.com/CLTsolutions/takeoff_server).
-This site was completed during a part-time coding bootcamp at Eleven Fifty Academy.
+This site was completed during a Web Development bootcamp at Eleven Fifty Academy.
 Requirements included:

 - User authentication and registration using a POST method to a server
 - This app includes Films and Reviews both successfully create via POST, retrieve via GET, update via PUT, and delete via DELETE methods to a server.